I Think I Solved the Air Conditioner Dilemma!

 If there’s a hot and humid season where you live, an air conditioner is important not only for comfort, but also to keep the humidity low so mold can’t grow.
 But it’s not always easy for a person with multiple chemical sensitivities to find the right AC solution.
 I’m going to list some of the concerns, and then show you the solution I came up with.
-If you want to skip the MCS concerns and the story of how I worked toward my solution, you can scroll down to the My Solution section.
+If you want to skip over the MCS concerns and the story of how I worked toward my solution, you can scroll down to the My Solution section.

 Concerns for People with Sensitivities